ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 ![Mapping the ni_employee claim to a workspace](claim-mapping.png) *Mapping the `ni_employee` claim to a workspace*

-If a claim returns an array of values any one of these array members can be supplied in the **Value** field to create a mapping.
+If the claim value is a scalar, then it must exactly match the value specified in the role mapping for the mapping to apply to the user.
+If the claim value is an array, then one of the array elements must exactly match the value specified in the role mappings.

 ### Refreshing user claims
 If a claim for a user changes and that claim is used to drive a role mapping for a workspace, the user must logout and log back in before the new claim is received and the role assigned to the user changed.

 ## Troubleshooting Failed Authentication
-Due to the amount of configuration required by both the provider and SystemLink its can be challenging to enable the entire OpenID Connect flow.
+Due to the amount of configuration required by both the provider and SystemLink it can be challenging to enable the entire OpenID Connect flow.
 The following sources can be used to troubleshoot a failed connection.

 **OpenID Connect Provider logs:** Consult your OpenID Connect Provider's documentation on the location of their application log files.

-**NI Web Server Logs:** These are found at `C:\ProgramData\National Instruments\Web Server\logs\error.log`
+**NI Web Server Logs:** These are found at `C:\ProgramData\National Instruments\Web Server\logs\error.log`.

 **Returned Claims:** See [**Viewing Claims Returned by a Provider**](#viewing-claims-returned-by-a-provider)